victorvicto/myMiniCP/userguide/source/exercises.rst

 Implement `Element1D.java <https://bitbucket.org/pschaus/minicp/src/HEAD/src/main/java/minicp/engine/constraints/Element1D.java?at=master>`_

-Two possibilities:

-1. extends `Element2D` and reformulate `Element1D` as an `Element2D` constraint in super call of the constructor.
-2. implement a dedicated algo (propagate, etc) for `Element1D` by taking inspiration from `Element2D`.

 An element constraint is to index an array `T` by an index variable `x` and link the result with a variable `z`.
 More exactly the relation `T[x]=z` must hold.